Sylius/Sylius-Docs/bundles/SyliusProductBundle/properties.rst

-Product Properties
+Product Attributes
 ==================

-Managing Properties
+Managing Attributes
 -------------------

-Managing properties happens exactly the same way like products, you have ``sylius.repository.property`` and ``sylius.manager.property`` at your disposal.
+Managing attributes happens exactly the same way like products, you have ``sylius.repository.product_attribute'`` and ``sylius.manager.product_attribute`` at your disposal.

-Assigning properties to product
+Assigning attributes to product
 -------------------------------

-Value of specific Property for one of Products, happens through ProductProperty model, which holds the references to Product, Property pair and the value.
+Value of specific Attribute for one of Products is defined through AttributeValue model, which holds the references to Product, Attribute pair and the value.
-If you want to programatically set a property value on product, use the following code.
+If you want to programatically set an attribute value on product, use the following code.

 .. code-block:: php